Marcel-Graefen/Bash-Function-Collection/README.md

 ## 🤖 Generation Note

-This project was created with the help of artificial intelligence (AI).
+This project was developed with the help of Artificial Intelligence (AI).
-The AI assisted in creating the scripts, comments, and documentation (README.md).
+The AI assisted in creating the script, comments, and documentation (README.md).
-The final result was reviewed and adjusted by me.
+The final result was reviewed and adapted by me.

 ---